IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 package is capable of performing, and the [`model`] module defines the model.

-As alluded to above, the primary job of the `main` file is to parse command-line arguments, read a configuration file, potentially set up logging and alike and delegate the rest the `task` module.
+As alluded to above, the primary job of the `main` file is to parse command-line arguments, read a configuration file, potentially set up logging and alike, and delegate the rest the `task` module.
 At a later stage, an invocation of an action might look as follows: